 At first, MOOC providers did not charge their users.
 They supported the idea of free and open access to learning materials.
 However, when prestigious universities started joining their platforms, the providers began monetizing their websites.

-Let's see how online learning marketplaces raise money.
+Let's see how online learning marketplaces like Udemy or Coursera raise money.

 Some platforms, for example, EdX, allow learners to audit their courses for free.
 However, if students want to get a certificate of completion, it will cost $50.
 Verified certificates help support their idea of free education for everyone.

 Class Central, a search engine for finding various online courses, defined Coursera's profit from a single course.
 They traced how many students purchased a certificate, paid for a college degree, and signed up to get access to a degree course.